Pururavas and Urvashi

-Knowing the agreement that Urvashi had made with the king, Viswavasu was appointed by the Gandharbas to effect its violation.
+Knowing the agreement that Urvashi had made with the king, Viswavasu was appointed by the Gandharvas to effect its violation.
 He came by night to the chamber where they slept, carried off one of the rams.
 Urvashi was awakened by its cries, and exclaimed who had carried one of the rams.
-Pururavas overheard her lamentations, but recollecting that he was undressed, and that Urvashi might see him in that state, did not from the couch.
-Then the Gandharbas came and stole the other ram and Urvashi, hearing it bleat, cried out that a woman had no protector who was the bride of a prince so dishonorable as to submit to this outrage.
+Pururavas overheard her lamentations, but recollecting that he was undressed, and that Urvashi might see him in that state, did not get up from the couch.
+Then the Gandharvas came and stole the other ram and Urvashi, hearing it bleat, cried out that a woman had no protector who was the bride of a prince so dishonourable as to submit to this outrage.

-This incensed Pururavas highly, and trusting that the nymph would not see his person, as it was dark, he rose, and took his sword, and pursued the robbers, calling upon them to stop, and receive their punishment.
-At that moment the Gandharbas caused a flash of brilliant lightning to play upon the chamber, and Urvashi beheld the king undressed, the compact was violated, and the nymph immediately disappeared.
-The Gandharbas, abandoning the rams, departed to the region of the gods.
+This incensed Pururavas highly, and trusting that the nymph would not see his person, as it was dark, he rose and took his sword, and pursued the robbers, calling upon them to stop, and receive their punishment.
+At that moment the Gandharvas caused a flash of brilliant lightning to play upon the chamber, and Urvashi beheld the king undressed, the compact was violated, and the nymph immediately disappeared.
+The Gandharvas, abandoning the rams, departed to the region of the Gods.

-Having recovered the animals, the king returned the animals, the king returned delighted to his couch, but there he beheld no Urvashi.
+Having recovered the animals, the king returned delighted to his couch, but there he beheld no Urvashi.
 He did not find her anywhere; he wandered naked over the world, like one insane.
 At length coming to Kurukshetra, he saw Urvashi sporting with four other nymphs of heaven in a lake beautified with lotuses, and he ran to her, and called her to return.

 The nymph Urvashi said that she was pregnant, as she had shared one night with him.
 Pururavas seeing Urvashi was thus comforted returned to his capital.
 Urvashi said to her companions, that Pururavas was a prince with most excellent mortal and she lived with him long and affectionately united.

-In the middle of the night he awoke, and considered that the Gandharbas had given him the brasier to enable him to obtain the felicity of living with Urvashi, and that it was absurd in him to have left it by the way.
+In the middle of the night he woke up, and considered that the Gandharvas had given him the brasier to enable him to obtain the felicity of living with Urvashi, and that it was absurd of him to have left it by the way.
 Resolving therefore to recover it, he rose and went to the place where he had deposited the vessel, but it was gone.
 In its stead he saw a young Asvatta tree growing out of a Sami plant, and he reasoned with himself, and said, he left in this spot a vessel of fire, and now behold a young Asvatta tree growing out of a Sami plant.
-Verily he took these types of fire to his capital, and there, having engendered fire by their attrition and he will worship it.
+Verily he took these types of fire to his capital, and there, having engendered fire by their attrition he worshipped it.